exercism/v3/languages/swift/exercises/concept/structs-and-classes/.docs/introduction.md

 }
 ```

-Here we have a struct that contains the statistics that will be associated with a character in a game and a struct that contains information about the character.
-Note that the `Character` class contains an instance of the `CharacterStats` struct inside of it.

 ### Instances

 As noted above, defining a struct or class is just defining a new _type_.
 It is just the blueprint for what the values of that type will look like, but it does not actually create any values of that type for you to work with.